 - In Star Wars: Legacy, Cade Skywalker is being visited by the ghost of his ancestor, Luke, who wants him to stop wasting his life taking drugs, smuggling, and bounty hunting and instead embrace his family's legacy.
 Cade pulls a blaster, which Luke points out isn't going to hurt him since he's long dead.
 So Cade points it at himself.

-Bart: Ooh baby, you are so talented — and they are so dumb!
+Bart: [to himself] Ooh baby, you are so talented — and they are so dumb!

 Zaphod Beeblebrox: As my first act as president, I am kidnapping myself, and I'm taking the ship with me!

 - Flirting Scholar: The main character's mother and eight wives threaten suicide unless he changes his ways, definitely a Rule of Funny example with Insane Troll Logic.